DaleNaci/Tutorials/README.md

 # Tutorials
-Code from tutorials that I follow
+Code from tutorials that I follow.

+Each folder has its own README with video links.